tamim662/tamim662/README.md

 🎓 &nbsp;I'm currently ding my master in IT in Sydney, Australia. \
 🌱 &nbsp;I'm on track with learning more about DevOps and Software Architecture along with Backend Development.\
 ✍️ &nbsp;In my free time, I enjoy walking through quiet national parks, driving along endless roads far from the city, and catching sunsets by the sea.\
 ✉️ &nbsp;You can drop me an email at aamuksit123@gmail.com, if you're looking for a **Java Backend Develope**r.
-I'm also open to working on **Python and DevOps projects.**
+I'm also open to working on **Python and DevOps roles.**

 <br>